Perciphull Campbell House: Description

 The Perciphull Campbell House, located above Hunting Creek in the rolling hills near the northern edge of Iredell County, is an undisturbed example of the solid but unpretentious Piedmont Carolina dwelling of the type sometimes labelled "I-House".

 Probably built circa 1820, the Campbell House is a two-story, gable-roofed frame building on dry-laid stone foundation.
 The exterior stone chimneys have stuccoed brick stacks.
 The 3x2 bay main body of the house is complemented by a shed porch across the front and shed rooms across the rear.
 Both front and rear doors are replacements, but the windows still retain 6/6 sash.
-The front porch is nicely detailed with flush siding, bold chamfered posts with lambs' tongues, and molded railing.
+The front porch is nicely detailed with flush siding, bold chamfered posts with Lamb's tongue, and molded railing.

 The interior of the house follows a hall and parlor plan.
 There was once a partition creating a center hall.
 The walls of the interior are flush sheathed.
 Each of the two downstairs has a massive fireplace with transitional Georgian/Federal Style mantel.
 While the mantels differ somewhat in detail, each is segmentally arched above the firebox and has side pilasters, a paneled frieze, and a heavy multi-layered shelf which is blocked outward at each corner and in the center.
 These mantels bear a strong similarity to the one found at the John R. Campbell House, located about one and a half miles west of the Perciphull Campbell House.
 A partially enclosed stairway winds from the right hand room upward to the second story.
 The second story consists of one large room covered with hand-planed, random-width sheathing.
 The only interior alterations consist primarily of linoleum-covered floors downstairs and plywood paneling and tile ceiling in the left-hand first story room.